 Howard Wilkins, chairman emeritus at ViZn and holder of a patent on the ZAF battery, reports that ZAF licensed a fuel cell technology developed at Lawrence-Livermore National Labs.
 “The technology was a fuel cell that was mechanically rechargeable [it had to be rebuilt to recharge].
 We found a way to make it electronically rechargeable.
 That increased the energy by 300 percent and then we made it rechargeable,” he says.

 He says the electrolyte in the ZAF battery has been proven rechargeable at 500 charges and researchers are “trying to get beyond that.”
-When asked if 500 charges would be sufficient, Wilkens noted that a ZAF battery lasts almost three times as long as today’s batteries, so in a cell phone, for example, a ZAF battery might only need to be charged once a week rather than several times a week.
+When asked if 500 charges would be sufficient, Wilkins noted that a ZAF battery lasts almost three times as long as today’s batteries, so in a cell phone, for example, a ZAF battery might only need to be charged once a week rather than several times a week.

 One of the main applications ZAF is aiming its research toward is the electric car battery.
 Brost has about 12 years of experience in leading battery teams at Ford Motors and Coda Automotive.
 He said one of ZAF’s challenges is to “get the cycle life up,” but added that the ZAF battery stores a lot more energy than other batteries.
 “If we build an electric vehicle with a 500-mile battery, with 500 recharges, that’s 250,000 road miles, so we’re looking at it that way.
 Five hundred cycles is a reasonable customer expectation,” he says.

 Wilkins, a former medical researcher and one of the pioneers of the soft contact lens, says the ZAF technology is in some ways similar to contact lens chemistry.
-In doing research at Pennsylvania State University and Oak Ridge National Labs, Wilkins says researchers were looking for a material for the contact lens that didn’t let oxygen in.
-Somewhat similarly, with the zinc fuel battery, they were looking for a way to make the electrolyte ionically conductive, but oxygen limiting.
+In doing research at Pennsylvania State University and Oak Ridge National Labs, Wilkins says researchers were looking for a material for the contact lens that let oxygen in.
+Conversely, with the zinc fuel battery, they were looking for a way to make the electrolyte ionically conductive, but oxygen limiting.

 That is part of the “serendipity” Brost refers to in the ZAF research that has led to today’s prototype.
 He says he’s been surprised at how fast their research has developed – a matter or a year or two as opposed to typically three to five years.
 “It evolved as a very simple but very elegant system,” he says.
 “The individual components are interesting enough, but putting them together in this trinity of technologies will give us a very superior commercial product.”